henrythierrydev/Minecket/README.md

 # 🎯 - Considerations

 > The project has a preview of a login and registration system, this system was all done with JS, as said before, only as a preview, it is necessary to adapt or remove it to use in your project because it was added since it was mandatory in the college project.
-The **Checkout**, **WAS NOT** system was added for obvious reasons.
+The **Checkout**, system *WAS NOT** added for obvious reasons.
 This website is in **Portuguese** please change for your native lang.

 > Done at ♥️ by Henry8K and team.